desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 For the above queries, the Parental Agent MUST use a trusted validating DNS resolver and MUST treat responses with unauthenticated data (AD bit not set) as an error condition, unless indicated otherwise.
+It is RECOMMENDED to perform these queries with an (initially) cold resolver cache as to retrieve the most current information regardless of TTL.
+(When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between.)
+[It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
+On the other hand, perhaps it is better to RECOMMEND low TTLs instead?]

 If the above steps succeeded without error, the Parental Agent MUST construct a tentative DS record set either by copying the CDS record